antonycourtney/tabli/src/NOTES.md

 # TODO

 - Modal confirmation dialog before reverting a saved window

 - PgDn (Ctrl-Down, Ctrl-Up) should move to next/prev window

-- Arrow keys should move a whole window when window closed / not expanded

 - Need a button on top to link to help